-In this class, we will also be looking at excerpts of some of the video material recommended to view during the course.
-Since the idea of the electronic computing machines first reached general audiences in the late 1940s, computers and computer operators have been represented in various ways on film and television.
+Also, in this week's session, we will be looking at excerpts of some of the video material recommended to view during the course.
+Since the idea of electronic information processing first reached general audiences in the late 1940s, computers and computer operators have been represented in various ways on film and television.
 In the 1970s and 80s, television was also used to encourage mass audiences to get involved in computer use themselves.
-Today, shows about computers and IT are much rarer.
+Today, shows about IT are much rarer.
 Is this simply because audiences now are so much more familiar with the concepts?
 Or do we live in a less IT-aware society than the earlier programme-makers expected?